VOLUNTEER

 568-2170; email casa@mckeancountypa.gov; or visit the website at www.casamckean.org.

-Meals on Wheels: Bradford Regional Medical Center Meals on Wheels provides nutritious hot meals for homebound clients five days per week, with an alternate menu option available.
+Meals on Wheels: Meals on Wheels provides nutritious hot meals for homebound clients five days per week, with an alternate menu option available.
 Weekend meals are available upon request.
 Volunteers deliver meals directly to clients' homes.
 Clients, whose mobility is temporarily or permanently diminished so that shopping for food and/or preparing meals is difficult, can be referred to the program through a healthcare provider, family member or through a self-referral.
 Stacy Shotts-Williams, Bradford Hospital Foundation Executive Director, oversees the program for the hospital.
 Sue Conner, Meals on Wheels project coordinator, runs the day-to-day operations of the program.
 For more information on the program, or to become a volunteer, call (814) 362-8288.

 Monthly Mobile Food Pantry: Hosted by the Episcopal Church of the Ascension, a Second Harvest Mobile Food Pantry is available the 3rd Wednesday of every month.
 Volunteers are needed from 1-3 PM to aid in setting-up, filling meal boxes and take-down.
 For more information, please contact Rev. Stacy Fussell at (814) 368-8915.